-I was promoted to Principal Lecturer in 2005 and was the Course Leader for BSc (Hons) Pharmacology programme between 2003 and 2013.
-Between 2013 and 2016 I was the Science Faculty International Coordinator and am currently the Head of Pharmacology.
+I was promoted to Principal Lecturer in 2005 and was the Course Leader for BSc (Hons) Pharmacology programme between 2003 and 2013 and the Head of Pharmacology until 2018.
+Between 2013 and 2016 I was the Science Faculty International Coordinator and am currently the Associate Head (Global Engagement & Education Partnerships).

 For more information about my research please visit my lab page.

 I am the Head of the Gastrointestinal Pharmacology Group and my overarching research interest has focussed on gastrointestinal dysfunction in both the upper and lower gastrointestinal tract.
 Specifically I am interested in the relationship between enteric glia and intestinal pathologies ranging from inflammation to motility dysfunction.
-I have previously explored cell signalling within the gastric epithelium and the roles that nitric oxide, protein kinase and dystrophin play in this process.
+I have previously explored cell signalling within the gastric epithelium and the roles that nitric oxide, protein kinases and dystrophin play in this process.
+More recently we are looking at the role of non-psychoactive cannabinoids within smooth muscle of the GI and reproductive tracts.